 Over time, a great deal of consensus has emerged almost exclusively built on the Post-WW2 U.S. experience.
 This consensus grew from a variety of empirical routes that share a common thread: the desire to control for the information used by the central bank in setting interest rates.
-Whether through a saturated model of observables (see, e.g., Christiano, Eichenbaum, and Evans 1999, and the long tradition of structural vector autoregressions of VARs); or through indirect measures based on financial data (e.g., Kuttner 2001; Faust, Wright, and Swanson 2004; Nakamura and Steinsson 2013; Gertler and Karadi 2015) the objective is the almost always the same: to achieve identification via selection-on-observables arguments.
+Whether through a saturated model of observables (see, e.g., Christiano, Eichenbaum, and Evans 1999, and the long tradition of structural VARs); or through indirect measures based on financial data (e.g., Kuttner 2001; Faust, Wright, and Swanson 2004; Nakamura and Steinsson 2013; Gertler and Karadi 2015) the objective is almost always the same: to achieve identification via selection-on-observables arguments.
 This paper tries a different approach.

-Randomized control trials in macroeconomics are very rare.
-However, when countries peg their exchange rate to a "base" country, but leave capital to flow freely across borders, local and international interest rates also link up.
-Interest rates no longer reflect local conditions alone, and arbitrage under a peg constrains what the local central bank can do.
-This loss of monetary control in open pegs, an implication of the trilemma of international finance, is as close to a natural experiment as one can find in macroeconomics.
+Randomized control trials in macroeconomics are, understandably, very rare indeed.
+However, when countries peg their exchange rate to a base country, but allow capital to flow freely across borders, simple arbitrage forces local and international interest rates to cohere.
+The subsequent loss of monetary control in open pegs, an implication of the trilemma of international finance, is as close to a natural experiment as one can find in macroeconomics.